jbakse/compform_site/content/vectors/index.md

 ### Sketch

 Explore using Paper.js.
 Focus on creating vector-based images this week.
-Consider using a hybrid workflow this week: start with code in Paper.js but finish with manual work in Illustrator.{bigger}
+Consider using a hybrid workflow this week: start with code in Paper.js but finish with manual work in Illustrator.

 <!-- This week you must complete at least one of the following challenges.
 These challenges count as 2 sketches.
 Post one work-in-progress screenshot sketch, and a second sketch with a photo of the final output. -->